 More organizations are making the shift to working from home.
 They recognize the need for professional tools that enable workplace meetings and socializing sessions.
 Tools like Zoom, Microsoft teams, Skype, and Slack took the front row in employee engagement tactics.
 According to CNBC, Zoom’s daily users increased from 10 million in December 2019 to 200 million in March 2020.
 CNBC reported that Zoom doubled its annual sales forecast.

 A large proportion of the US workforce is migrants.
 For them, the priority is to transfer money back to their families as remittances.
 The COVID-19 crisis seriously threatened their ability to keep doing so.
 However, things have gradually improved.
 Recent developments in workplace culture indicate an increase in employee well-being and empathetic leadership.
 According to Forbes, 89% of employers have devised measures to ensure that employees feel supported during this time.
-Harvard Business Review reported that Adobe is giving its workers a day off every third Friday of the month to unplug and recharge.
+Harvard Business Review reported that Adobe gives its workers a day off every third Friday of the month to unplug and recharge.
 Some companies are providing access to self-care options such as online workout subscriptions.

 Forbes noted that this trend is an indication.
 Employers are getting the message that employees need a lot of support in this time of workplace disruption.
-A survey on employee engagement by research firm Quantum Workplace found a rise in employees’ view that “Our culture supports my well being”.
+A survey on employee engagement by research firm Quantum Workplace found a rise in employees’ view that “Our culture supports my well being.”
 A significant percentage of respondents agreed that their jobs give them the flexibility to meet their work and personal needs.
 More organizations are offering benefits that can help employees manage stress.
 Experts debate what the future of work will look like.
-In an interview with MSN, Jes Staley, CEO of Barclays opined that “The notion of putting 7,000 people in a building may be a thing of the past.”
+In an interview with MSN, Jes Staley, CEO of Barclays, opined that “The notion of putting 7,000 people in a building may be a thing of the past.”

 About the author: